datastaxdevs/bootcamp-fullstack-apps-with-cassandra/week2-data-modelling/README.md

 ## 4. A simple TODO App

+**This is the hands-on part: get your Astra DB CQL Console ready!**

 Now you can go ahead and actually create a table in Astra DB.
 You will be using the `todos` keyspace created earlier.
 This will be the table used by the TODO App that will be built in the next weeks of this bootcamp, so pay attention!